publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395c.md

 >          for more than—

->             “(A) 90 days in any spell of illness, but only if (i) prior to January 1, 1969, the hospital furnishing such services entered into an agreement under section 1866 of the Social Security Act \[[section 1395cc of this title][/us/usc/t42/s1395cc]\] and (ii) the hospital’s plan for utilization review, as provided for in section 1861(k) of such Act \[[section 1395x(k) of this title][/us/usc/t42/s1395x/k]\], has, in accordance with section 1814 of such Act \[[section 1395f of this title][/us/usc/t42/s1395f]\], been applied to the services furnished such individual, or
+>             “(A) 90 days in any spell of illness, but only if (i) prior to January 1, 1969, the hospital furnishing such services entered into an agreement under section 1866 of the Social Security Act \[[42 U.S.C.
+1395cc][/us/usc/t42/s1395cc]\] and (ii) the hospital’s plan for utilization review, as provided for in section 1861(k) of such Act \[[42 U.S.C.
+1395x(k)][/us/usc/t42/s1395x/k]\], has, in accordance with section 1814 of such Act \[[42 U.S.C.
+1395f][/us/usc/t42/s1395f]\], been applied to the services furnished such individual, or

 >             “(B) 20 days in any spell of illness, if the hospital did not meet the conditions of clauses (i) and (ii) of subparagraph (A).

 >     “(c)

->         (1) The amounts payable in accordance with subsection (a) with respect to inpatient hospital services shall, subject to paragraph (2) of this subsection, be paid from the Federal Hospital Insurance Trust Fund in amounts equal to 60 percent of the hospital’s reasonable charges for routine services furnished in the accommodations occupied by the individual or in semi-private accommodations (as defined in section 1861(v)(4) of the Social Security Act \[[section 1395x(v)(4) of this title][/us/usc/t42/s1395x/v/4]\]) whichever is less, plus 80 percent of the hospital’s reasonable charges for ancillary services.
+>         (1) The amounts payable in accordance with subsection (a) with respect to inpatient hospital services shall, subject to paragraph (2) of this subsection, be paid from the Federal Hospital Insurance Trust Fund in amounts equal to 60 percent of the hospital’s reasonable charges for routine services furnished in the accommodations occupied by the individual or in semi-private accommodations (as defined in section 1861(v)(4) of the Social Security Act \[[42 U.S.C.
+1395x(v)(4)][/us/usc/t42/s1395x/v/4]\]) whichever is less, plus 80 percent of the hospital’s reasonable charges for ancillary services.
 If separate charges for routine and ancillary services are not made by the hospital, reimbursement may be based on two-thirds of the hospital’s reasonable charges for the services received but not to exceed the charges which would have been made if the patient had occupied semi-private accommodations (as so defined).
 For purposes of the preceding provisions of this paragraph, the term ‘routine services’ shall mean the regular room, dietary, and nursing services, minor medical and surgical supplies and the use of equipment and facilities for which a separate charge is not customarily made; the term ‘ancillary services’ shall mean those special services for which charges are customarily made in addition to routine services.

->         “(2) Before applying paragraph (1), payments made under this section shall be reduced to the extent provided for under section 1813 of the Social Security Act \[[section 1395e of this title][/us/usc/t42/s1395e]\] in the case of benefits payable to providers of services under part A of title XVIII of such Act \[this part\].
+>         “(2) Before applying paragraph (1), payments made under this section shall be reduced to the extent provided for under section 1813 of the Social Security Act \[[42 U.S.C.
+1395e][/us/usc/t42/s1395e]\] in the case of benefits payable to providers of services under part A of title XVIII of such Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\].

 >     “(d)

 >      For the purposes of this section—

->         “(1) the 90-day period, referred to in subsection (b)(3)(A), shall be reduced by the number of days of inpatient hospital services furnished to such individual during the spell of illness, referred to therein, and with respect to which he was entitled to have payment made under part A of title XVIII of the Social Security Act \[this part\];
+>         “(1) the 90-day period, referred to in subsection (b)(3)(A), shall be reduced by the number of days of inpatient hospital services furnished to such individual during the spell of illness, referred to therein, and with respect to which he was entitled to have payment made under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\];

->         “(2) the 20-day period, referred to in subsection (b)(3)(B) shall be reduced by the number of days in excess of 70 days of inpatient hospital services furnished during the spell of illness, referred to therein, and with respect to which such individual was entitled to have payment made under such part A \[this part\];
+>         “(2) the 20-day period, referred to in subsection (b)(3)(B) shall be reduced by the number of days in excess of 70 days of inpatient hospital services furnished during the spell of illness, referred to therein, and with respect to which such individual was entitled to have payment made under such part A \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\];

->         “(3) the term ‘spell of illness’ shall have the meaning assigned to it by subsection (a) of section 1861 of such Act \[[section 1395x(a) of this title][/us/usc/t42/s1395x/a]\] except that the term ‘inpatient hospital services’ as it appears in such subsection shall have the meaning assigned to it by subsection (a) of this section.”
+>         “(3) the term ‘spell of illness’ shall have the meaning assigned to it by subsection (a) of section 1861 of such Act \[[42 U.S.C.
+1395x(a)][/us/usc/t42/s1395x/a]\] except that the term ‘inpatient hospital services’ as it appears in such subsection shall have the meaning assigned to it by subsection (a) of this section.”

 ----------